 Google has been developing machine learning algorithms to create chips for years.
 Now it seems that this recent effort, described in a paper in the journal Nature, to be applied to a commercial product: an upcoming version of Google’s own TPU (Tensor Processing Unit) chips, which is used mainly in the company’s cloud-based machine-learning applications.

 In the paper, Google’s engineers note that this new research has major implications for the chip industry, unlocking opportunities for co-optimization with earlier stages of the chip design process.
-It will allow companies to more quickly explore possible architectures for future projects and also make it easier to customize chips for specific workloads.
+It will allow companies to explore possible architectures for future projects more quickly and make it easier to customize chips for specific workloads.

 Floorplanning usually requires expert human designers who work with the aid of computer tools to find the optimal layout on a silicon die for a chip’s sub-systems.
 Essentially, it’s figuring out where components like CPU and GPU cores and memory are placed relative to each other on the chip.
-Their placement on these tiny boards is important because it affects the power consumption and processing speed of the chip.
-Designing floorplans takes months of intense effort for humans, but, from a machine learning perspective, there is a familiar way to tackle this problem – as a game.
+Their placement on these tiny boards is important because it affects the chip’s power consumption and processing speed.
+Designing floorplans takes months of intense effort for humans, but from a machine learning perspective, there is a familiar way to tackle this problem – as a game.

 To do this, Google researchers came up with the idea of organizing chip design like a game in the eyes of AIs.
 So, instead of a game board, you have silicon die.
 Instead of parts like pawns and knights, you have components like CPUs and GPUs.
 Here, the objective is, therefore, to find the best possible arrangement in order to obtain optimal computational efficiency.